 Butwinski had been the City Councilor assigned to monitor the Planning Commission on behalf of the other elected officials.
 He regularly attended Planning Commission meetings as a City Councilor.
 He also was seen at meetings of the panel prior to his 2009 election.

 Butwinski said it is important that the Planning Commission retain institutional knowledge.
 The City Council, with Butwinski as a member, shook up the Planning Commission in 2013.
 There are three new members of the panel.
-The Planning Commission is seen as ranking second in influence of City Hall's bodies, trailing only the City Council.
-There will essentially be four new members, a majority on the seven-person Planning Commission, once the person is seated for the partial term.

 "The most important thing is there have been comments about the totally new Planning Commission and they might not have a complete historical perspective," Butwinski said.